netblock/yaabe/atomtree/atui_tables/atui_documentation.md

 the `display` to `ATUI_NAN`.

 If the leaf should be omitted from UI display entirely, set the `display` to `ATUI_NODISPLAY`.
-Note that this will still display its children if it has any.
+Note that this will prevent display its children if it has any.
+If the leaf's children should be viewed anyway, set the `display` to `ATUI_SUBONLY`.

 ## Fancy Types